kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/eks/create-eks/_index.en.md

 ## Create EKS Cluster

 {{% notice info %}}
-Creating External cluster does not create node group by default but you can create one by clicking `Add Machine Deployment` once the cluster is created".
+Creating External cluster does not create node group by default but you can create one by clicking `Add Machine Deployment` once the cluster is created.
 {{% /notice %}}

 Create a cluster following these steps: